BFPC Logo Frequently Asked Questions:

 What vaccinations do you require for my pet to be boarded or groomed?:

-For dogs we ask that the Rabies be up to date and the Distemper combo (DHLPP) been given some time during the dog's life.
+For dogs we ask that the Rabies be up to date and the Distemper combo (DHLPP, DHP3...) have been given at some time during the dog's life.
 Bordetella (Canine Cough) is optional.
+I do not require the Canine Cough/Bordetella vaccine.
 If you are making the reservation on short notice and one of your dog's vaccinations are overdue, please call us.
-Protocols for vaccinations are rapidly changing and my requirements may differ from that of your specific veterinarian and other local boarding facilities.
-Also, I have a 14 day buffer period after any vaccination is given before I will let a pet in here.
-For cats I ask that their Rabies vaccination be up to date, FVRCP been given at some time and no vaccinations given within 14 days of arriving, also.
+Protocols for vaccinations are rapidly changing and my requirements may differ from that of your veterinarian and other boarding facilities.
+For cats I ask that their Rabies vaccination be up to date, the FVRCP vaccine has been given at some time during their life and no vaccinations were given immediately prior to boarding.
+Cats are very susceptible to reactions from vaccines and it is best that they are not introduced to a new environment if they are feeling under the weather from a vaccine.
+We like to verify your pet's records before they arrive to avoid any confusion at check in.

-My own dogs are out in the kennel quite often with me and at times interacting with our guests.
-I do not feel it is right to ask my customers to do anything outside of what I do with my own pets.
-At present the only vaccinations my adult dogs receive are Rabies every three years, but you should certainly do what you feel comfortable with.
+I do not feel it is right to ask my customers to do anything different with their pets than I do with my own.
+At present the only vaccinations my older adult dogs receive are Rabies every three years, but you should certainly do what you feel comfortable with.
+Rabies is the only vaccination required by law.
+I do however get their blood tested every 3-5 years to check for immunities against Parvo and Distemper.
 You can read an excellent article by Dr. Bob Rogers from Texas by clicking here: New Vaccination Protocols There's a lot to read, but it's well worth it.

 Is my pet likely to "catch something" at a boarding facility?:

 Just like a child is more likely to catch a cold by attending school rather than being home taught, the higher concentration of pets at a boarding facility increases the chance that your pet could be exposed to something.
-However, not all pets that are exposed to a virus come down with that virus.
+However, not all pets that are exposed to a virus or bacteria come down with any symptoms of being ill at all.
 That's what a healthy immune system is for.
-That is also what vaccinations are for and many pet owners and veterinarians now feel that a pet can carry immunities from its puppy vaccinations throughout its life.
-Another thing to keep in mind is that many viruses are airborne, so if your pet goes outside in your yard, for walks around the neighborhood, to the groomers, to the pet superstore, or to the veterinarian's office, this will also increase the chance that they could come in contact with a virus, even from your own clothing or that of someone visiting them.
+Many pet owners and veterinarians now feel that a pet can carry immunity throughout its life from its puppy vaccinations, much like we do.
+Many veterinarians are now offering titre tests to check for immunity, rather than automatically vaccinating your pet whether they need it or not.
+Another thing to keep in mind is that many viruses and bacteria are airborne, so if your pet goes outside in your yard, for walks around the neighborhood, to the grooming salon or mobile grooming van, to the pet superstore, or even to the veterinarian's office, this will also increase the chance that they could come in contact with a virus or other illness and become sick, even from your own clothing or that of someone visiting them.
+So really your pet isn't any more likely to catch something at a good boarding facility than many other places you probably don't even think about.

 At Best Friend Pet Center we have installed a screening process like many other kennels are doing across the country and abroad.
-I ask that none of our guests go to the veterinarian, a different grooming salon, dog show, pet superstore or other public gathering of dogs for 14 days prior to coming here.
-I believe that this policy greatly reduces the chance of a pet "carrying something" into the building because if they had picked up a virus or bacterial infection either from another pet or a person caring for a sick pet they would be showing outward signs of being sick by this time.
-I follow the same guidelines with my own pets and it's just one more precaution I've taken to ensure your pet's stay with us is a pleasant one.
+I ask that none of our guests go to the veterinarian's office, grooming salon, dog show, pet superstore or other public gathering of dogs in an enclosed building for at least 14 days prior to coming here.
+I believe that this policy greatly reduces the chance of a pet being exposed to parasites or an illness and "carrying something" into the building that could be spread amongst out guests.

 Home | News | Tour | Rates | Hours | FAQs | Grooming | Exercise | Training | Retail Sales | Links | Link to Us Pictures | Contact Us | Directions